This post may contain affiliate links. Please see my disclosure policy for details.

 - Then you’ll land, get out of the basket and have a cheesy group photo.
 With Magic Horizons we got a cute certificate for completing our flight which was really sweet.
 Then, you’ll get in the mini bus and continue your tour of temple hopping or go back to your hotel.

-No B.S. tips for riding a hot air balloon in Luxor
+No B.S. tips for riding a hot air balloon in Luxo

 1. Luxor’s hot air balloon rides are ridiculously cheap

 My air balloon flight with Magic Horizon Balloons was only $50USD.
 Which is a total steal.
-That included all transfers, coffee/tea and a snack and a generous one hour magical flight over the Valley of the Kings and Theban Necropolis.
+That included all transfers, coffee/tea, a snack, and a generous one-hour magical flight over the Valley of the Kings and Theban Necropolis.

 I mean, when else can you say you’ve flown in an air balloon that cheap?!
 I was so happy I could finally tick one off my bucket list without burning a hole in my wallet.